Negotiation Strategies and Tactics to Land You a Better Deal

 You bow to your pressures.
 Whether you’re a purchasing manager on a tight budget, or you have to report to your boss for new acquisitions, or you’re looking to buy a bigger home for your family, you have certain pressures to keep in mind—and you know it.

 Now put yourself into the other party’s shoes.
 What are their pressures?
 What do they need?
 Understanding the central pressures of your counterpart is vital.
-In this way, you’ll forge a better deal for yourself and for them.
+In this way, you’ll forge a better deal for yourself.

 6. Expectations and Achievements